Lung Cancer Treatment in India:

-Imaging tests: An abnormal mass can be seen on X-ray, MRI, CT, and PET scans.
-These scans produce more detail and find smaller lesions.
+Imaging tests: : This is the test, where an abnormal mass can be seen on X-ray, CT, MRI, PET and CT PET scans.
+These scans produce more details and find smaller lesions.

-- Sputum cytology: If you produce phlegm when you cough, microscopic examination can determine if cancer cells are present.
+- Sputum cytology: If you produce phlegm when you cough, it is taken for microscopic examination that can determine if cancer cells are present in the lungs.

-A biopsy can determine if tumor cells are cancerous.
+A biopsy test can determine if tumor cells are cancerous.
 A tissue sample can be obtained by:

-- Bronchoscopy: While under sedation, a lighted tube is passed down your throat and into your lungs, allowing closer examination.
+- Bronchoscopy: While you’re under sedation, a lighted tube is passed down your throat and into your lungs, allowing closer examination of the cells.

-- Mediastinoscopy: The doctor makes an incision at the base of the neck.
+- Mediastinoscopy: In this test, the doctor makes an incision at the base of the neck.
 A lighted instrument is inserted and surgical tools are used to take samples from lymph nodes.
 It’s usually performed in a hospital under general anesthesia.